The Covenant with Moses’ Disciple, Joshua #16

 Then Moses summoned Joshua, and said to hem in the sight of all Israel, “Be strong and of good courage; for you shall go with this people into the land which the LORD has sworn to their fathers to give them; and you shall put them in possession of it.
 It is the LORD who goes before you; he will be with you, he will not fail you or forsake you; do not fear or be dismayed” (Deuteronomy 31:1-8).

-GOD SPOKE TO JOSHUA AS IF HE WERE MOSES
+God Spoke to Joshua as if He were MosesOD SPOKE TO JOSHUA AS IF HE WERE MOSES

 After the death of Moses the servant of the Lord, the Lord said to Joshua the son of Nun, Moses’ minister, “Moses my servant is dead; now therefore arise, go over this Jordan, you and all this people, into the land which I am giving to them, to the people of Israel.
 Every place that the sole of your foot will tread upon I have given to you, as I promised to Moses.
 From the wilderness and this Lebanon as far as the great river, the river Euphrates, all the land of the Hittites to the Great Sea to ward the going down of the sun shall be your territory.
 No man shall be able to stand before you all the days of your life; as I was with Moses, so I will be with you; I will not fail you or forsake you.
 Be strong and of good courage; for you shall cause this people to inherit the land which I swore to their fathers to give them.
 Only be strong and very courageous, being careful to do according to all the law which Moses my servant commanded you; turn not from it to the right hand or to the left, that you may have good success wherever you go.
 This book of the law shall not depart out of your mouth, but you shall meditate on it day and night, that you may be careful to do according to all that is written in it; for then you shall make your way prosperous, and then you shall have good success.
 Have I not commanded you?
 Be strong and of good courage; be not frightened, neither be dismayed; for the LORD your God is with you wherever you go (Joshua 1:1-9).

 Joshua sent two spies into Canaan, particularly to Jericho, where Rahab and her family sheltered and saved the Hebrews.
 The spies discovered fear of the Hebrews everywhere and their report was that God had already handed these inhabitants over to the Israelites.
-All they had to do was follow Joshua’s instruction, which directly came from Yahweh.
+All they had to do was follow Joshua’s instruction, which came directly from Yahweh.
 The Ark of the Covenant, carried by Levite priests, led the way:

 Early in the morning Joshua rose and set out from Shittim, with all the people of Israel; and they came to the Jordan, and lodged there before they passed over.
 At the end of three days the officers went through the camp and commanded the people, “When you see the ark of the covenant of the LORD your God being carried by the Levitical priests, then you shall set out from your place and follow it, that you may know the way you shall go, for you have not passed this way before.
 Yet there shall be a space between you and it, a distance for about two thousand cubits; do not come near it.”
 And Joshua said to the people, Sanctify yourselves; for tomorrow the LORD will do wonders among you.”
 And Joshua said to the priests, “Take up the ark of the covenant, and pass on before the people.”
 And they took up the ark of the covenant, and went before the people.